Young children love to explore and figure out how things work.

 The steps of the framework help you create a unique solution to the problem you are trying to solve.
 Engineers and designers use this framework to come up with innovative answers to our everyday problems.

-Here is an example of the engineer design process (borrowed from our sister site, Kids STEAM Lab).
+Here is an example of the engineer design process (borrowed from our sister site, Innovation Kids Lab).

 But how does this framework look for preschoolers?